nnlgsakib/wwfsdb/docs/ssql.md

 -- Select specific columns with a filter
 SELECT id, name FROM users WHERE is_verified = true;

--- Select all columns from a table
-SELECT * FROM users;
+-- Select all columns from a table, sorted by name SELECT * FROM users ORDER BY name DESC;

 -- Select with a JOIN
 SELECT users.name, orders.order_id
 FROM users
 LEFT JOIN orders ON users.id = orders.user_id;

+-- Paginate through results
+SELECT id, name FROM users
+ORDER BY id
+LIMIT 10 OFFSET 20; -- Returns rows 21-30

+-- Count users by country and show the top 5
+SELECT country, COUNT(*) AS user_count
+FROM users
+GROUP BY country
+ORDER BY user_count DESC
+LIMIT 5;

+-- Calculate the average, min, and max order amount per user SELECT user_id, AVG(amount), MIN(amount), MAX(amount)
+FROM orders
+GROUP BY user_id;
 ```

 ---